Skip to content

 Collects Guardians of the Galaxy & X-Men: The Black Vortex Alpha #1; Guardians of the Galaxy Vol. 3 #24-25; Legendary Star-Lord #9-11; All-New X-Men #38-39; Guardians Team-Up #2; Nova #28; Cyclops #12; Captain Marvel #14; Guardians of the Galaxy & X-Men: The Black Vortex Omega #1.

-Then came the 2015’s Secret Wars that gave us the Star-Lord & Kitty Pryde miniseries and the Marvel Universe went through what was a sort of relaunch with a new status quo.
+Then came the 2015’s Secret Wars which gave us the Star-Lord & Kitty Pryde comic miniseries and the Marvel Universe went through what was a sort of relaunch with a new status quo.
+Take a look at our Essential Kitty Pryde Comic Book List to discover more about her character!

 • Secret Wars